 A Community Center, not a Catholic Church.
-Today the Chapel remains closed, never to be used as a Catholic Church of the Orange Diocese again; however, St. Isidore Historical Plaza serves as a base of operations for many critical community services.
+The property was purchased by the St. Isidore Historical Plaza Organization April 2014.
+St. Isidore Historical Plaza serves as a base of operations for many critical community services

 Historical Heart of the City

 After the closing of St. Isidore in 1999, a group of concerned parishioners, citizens and business leaders banded together to fight to reopen St. Isidore.
 After ten years of negotiation, the group Comite Del Amor (dba St. Isidore Historical Plaza), entered into a lease-purchase agreement with the Orange County Diocese.
 The intent is to purchase the chapel, surrounding buildings and grounds, renew and restore them to their original splendor and designate St. Isidore Hisotrical Plaza as a Historic Landmark and gift it to the City of Los Alamitos to be used as a community center – the Historical Heart of the City.

 St. Isidore Historical Plaza promotes local California heritage and culture by providing a gathering place for community events and services.

 Preserve and renovate St. Isidore Historical Plaza by creating a sustainable balanced approach to achieving successful public and private partnerships.

 1. Raise funds needed to restore, preserve and protect the buildings and grounds.

 2. Maintain current Community Center Events and Programs